-However, all All complaints of unlawful harassment (see definition in first paragraph) involving a Corporation employee, any other adult member of the Corporation community, or a third party against Third Party and a student will be formally investigated.
+However, all complaints of unlawful harassment (see definition in first paragraph) involving a Corporation employee, any adult member of the Corporation community, or a third party against a student will be formally investigated.

 Similarly, any allegations of sexual violence will be formally investigated.

-As an initial course of action, if an individual a Complainant feels that s/he is being unlawfully harassed (see definition in first paragraph) and s/he is able comfortable and feels safe in doing so, the individual should tell or otherwise inform the harasser Respondent that the alleged harassing conduct is unwelcome and must stop.
+As an initial course of action, if an individual feels that s/he is being unlawfully harassed (see definition in first paragraph) and s/he is able and feels safe a Complainant feels comfortable and safe in doing so, the individual should tell or otherwise inform the harasser that the Respondent that the alleged harassing conduct is unwelcome and must stop.
 Such direct communication should not be utilized in circumstances involving sexual violence.
-The complaining individual Complainant should address the allegedly harassing conduct as soon after it occurs as possible.
-The Complained Officer(s) is/are COs are available to support and counsel individuals when taking this initial step or to intervene on behalf of the individual Complainant if requested to do so.

-An individual A Complainant who is uncomfortable or unwilling to inform approach the harasser of his/her complaint is not prohibited from otherwise filing Respondent directly about the allegedly inappropriate conduct may file an informal or a formal complaint.
+The complaining individual The Complainant should address the allegedly harassing conduct as soon after it occurs as possible.
+The Complainace Officer(s) is/are COs are available to support and counsel individuals when taking this initial step or to intervene on behalf of the individual Complainant if requested to do so.
+An individual A Complainant who is uncomfortable or unwilling to inform the harasser of his/her complaint is not prohibited from otherwise filing approach the Respondent directly about the allegedly inappropriate conduct may file an informal or a formal complaint.
 In addition, with regard to certain types of unlawful harassment, such as sexual harassment, the Compliance Officer may advise against the use of the informal complaint process.